 Philadelphia Birth Injury Lawyers Fight for Justice After Your Child Suffers Cerebral Palsy Due to Medical Negligence

-More than 26 years of combined experience on your side
+More than five decades of combined experience on your side

 Many couples dream of having a child, and there is nothing more special or exciting.
 However, this dream can quickly turn into a nightmare when your baby suffers from cerebral palsy as a result of medical negligence.
 At McCann & Wall, LLC, our Philadelphia birth injury lawyers have a long history of success, securing more than $100 million in settlements and verdicts on behalf of clients.
 We work hard to ensure those responsible for your child’s cerebral palsy are held responsible.

 The term cerebral palsy (CP) refers to a group of chronic disorders resulting from damage to the developing brain.
 The disorders impair your baby’s control over movement.
 Cerebral palsy generally occurs by age two or three.
 It is a non-progressive disorder, which means that the brain damage does not worsen over time.
 However, the symptoms of the disability can improve or get worse as the child grows.
 Common symptoms include seizures, mental defects, and learning disabilities.
 Vision, speech, hearing, or language problems also occur.
 Approximately 10,000 babies are diagnosed with CP each year.

 What causes cerebral palsy?